mac-s-g/react-docker-boilerplate/README.md

 ## To Do's

 * Improve input validation in `init.sh`
-* Add [Styled Components](https://github.com/styled-components/styled-components) to default dependency list
+* Fine tune the set of dependencies that are included by default